 HI Hawaii is an excellent option for solo travelers and those on a budget.
 The hostel comes with gender-specific dorm rooms, a communal lounge, and a large kitchen space.
 Travelers with a car can also make use of the free parking.
 Ala Moana beach is under 10 minutes away.
 The Windward Coast is easily accessible from this excellent location.

 Set within a beautiful jungle landscape, the Manoa Valley Inn provides a different kind of view.
 The garden and sun terrace showcases the beautiful surroundings, allowing it to be the star of the show.
 The inn provides a breakfast buffet each morning and also has its own outdoor pool.

-✓ Best district to stay in Honolulu for luxury travelers
+✓ Best district in Honolulu for luxury travelers